 1. Surrender fear

-The mind has the power to think positively or negativity.
+The mind has the power to think positively or negatively.
 The direction you choose can shape your healing.
 All thoughts aren’t created equally.
 Some, like fear, are more aggressive than others and take up more space in your psyche.
 If you indulge fear, a master seducer that preys on your doubts, there will be less room for hope, faith, and love.

 Related: The Power of Positive Thinking